zeldaret/oot/README.md

 #### 3. Prepare a base ROM

 Place a copy of the Master Quest (Debug) ROM inside the `baseroms/gc-eu-mq-dbg/` folder.
-In you are under WSL, you can run the command `explorer.exe .` to open the current directory in the Windows file explorer.
+If you are under WSL, you can run the command `explorer.exe .` to open the current directory in the Windows file explorer.

 Rename the file to `baserom.z64`, `baserom.n64` or `baserom.v64`, depending on the original extension.